 Google Docs offers many document templates that you can use to save time and effort if you don’t want to start with the standard blank page.

 There are lots of templates that you can choose, including, for instance, Newsletters, Job Offer Letters, Resumes, Essays, and Reports.
 They are all editable, and you can customize them according to your needs.

 Creating your own Google Docs templates

-To create your template is simple, you just need to follow some steps:
+Creating your template is simple.
+You need to follow some steps: